Last Updated: August 21, 2023

-We use two broad categories of cookies: (1) first party cookies, served directly by us to your computer or mobile device, which we use to recognize your computer or mobile device when it revisits our Sites; and (2) third -party cookies, which are served by service providers or business partners on our Sites, and can be used by these parties to recognize your computer or mobile device when it visits other websites.
-Third party cookies can be used for a variety of purposes, including site analytics, advertising, and social media features.
+We use two broad categories of cookies: (1) first party cookies, served directly by us to your computer or mobile device, which we use to recognize your computer or mobile device when it revisits our Sites; and (2) third-party cookies, which are served by service providers or business partners on our Sites, and can be used to recognize your computer or mobile device or to allow the technical operation of our Sites.

 |Essential||These cookies are necessary to allow the technical operation of our Services (e.g., they enable you to move around on a website and to use its features).|

 |Functionality/Performance||These cookies enhance the performance and functionality of our Services.|

 With restricted data processing, Google Analytics restricts the way it uses certain unique identifiers and other data.
 More information about how Google generally uses information from websites and apps is available here.
 Information about how Google safeguards data is available here.

 In addition to cookies, our Sites may use other technologies, such as pixel tags to collect information automatically.